jdeluyck/jetbrains-ppa/README.md

 ---

-Maintained by Jonas Gröger.
-Automatically updated by [TravisCI](https://travis-ci.org/JonasGroeger/jetbrains-ppa).
+This fork is maintained by Jonas Gröger.
+Automatically updated by [TravisCI](https://travis-ci.org/jdeluyck/jetbrains-ppa).
+Original is maintained by [Jonas Gröger](https://github.com/JonasGroeger/jetbrains-ppa)..